 MAR 4942C The General Motors Marketing Internship (GMMI) Project (ME) (3).
-To give students the opportunity to gain extensive real-world business experience by preparing and executing an actual hands-on marketing program, which is typically not available in the average classroom.
+To give students the opportunity to gain extensive real-world business experience by preparing and executing an actual bands-on marketingREE 30 to the name real est REE 44 preparing and executing an actual hands-on marketing program, which is typically not available in the average classroom.
 Prerequisites: A grade of "C" or higher in MAR 3023 or equivalent, 60 credit hours earned.